Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

 Lucy Ellis is a consultant and research associate within higher education.
-Published in 2021, she was co-editor and author with Professor David Baker of 'Future Directions in Digital Information: Predictions, Practice, Participation'.
+In 2021, she was co-editor and author with Professor David Baker of 'Future Directions in Digital Information: Predictions, Practice, Participation'.
 She holds a PhD in Experimental Phonetics from Queen Margaret University in Edinburgh and was the recipient of a British Academy scholarship to study Linguistics at the University of Cambridge.
 She has worked as a Senior Lecturer and programme leader at Plymouth Marjon University and as a project development consultant.
 She holds an Honorary Research Fellowship with the College of Humanities at Exeter University.
-She was the Chief Investigator for a pilot randomised controlled trial investigating the communication strategies of hearing-impaired children for the National Institute of Health Research.

 Elsevier.com visitor survey